xing/hops/packages/graphql/README.md

 [![npm](https://img.shields.io/npm/v/hops-graphql.svg)](https://www.npmjs.com/package/hops-graphql)

-[//]: # 'TODO: add general section about presets, how to install them, how to register them, how to configure them to main Hops readme'

-This is a [preset for Hops](https://missing-link-explain-what-are-presets) that can be used to set up an `<ApolloProvider />` and enable server-side and client-side support for GraphQL via the Apollo framework.
+This is a [preset for Hops](https://github.com/xing/hops/tree/wip-docs-next#presets) that can be used to set up an `<ApolloProvider />` and enable server-side and client-side support for GraphQL via the Apollo framework.

 ### Installation